pytask-dev/pytask/docs/source/how_to_guides/how_to_write_a_plugin.md

 ### plugin.py

-`plugin.py` is the main module in your package.
-You can put all of your hook implementations in this module, but it is recommended imitate the structure of pytask and its modules.
+`plugin.py` is the entrypoint for pytask to your package.
+You can put all of your hook implementations in this module, but it is recommended to imitate the structure of pytask and its modules.
 For example, all hook implementations which change the configuration should be implemented in `pytask_plugin.config`.